-Our learning during the Autumn Term will have an overarching theme of Human Rights.
-This is will be explored through the first half term in which we will reflect on ‘Aid’, and will do so though our core text: ‘Azzi in Between’ by Sarah Garland.
-In the second term, we will focus on the theme of ‘journeys’ through the core text, ‘A story like the Wind’ by Gill Lewis.
+Our learning during the Spring Term will have an overarching theme of Sustainability.
+This is will be explored through the first half term in which we will reflect on ‘Conservation’, and will do so through our core texts: ‘The Wilderness War’ by Julia Green and ‘Can we save the Tiger?’
 We will use both of these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own choices and identity how their current decisions can impact their future.

 In Year Four, pupils are able to change their reading book each week.
 Parents can support their child's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.